 History GCSE / National 5: How women fought for sexual and social equality in the 20th century

-Radio 1 DJ Gemma Cairney discovers how women fought for equality in 20th century Britain.
+Gemma Cairney finds out how women have campaigned for sexual equality in Britain.

 One hundred years ago women with illegitimate children could be placed in a mental institution.

 Attitudes towards women in society changed and women enjoyed more social and sexual freedom after World War Two.

 Feminism and the women’s liberation movement became more prominent in the 1960s and 1970s.

 Feminist campaigner Sally Alexander describes campaigning against the Miss World competition and protester Anastasia Richardson talks about organising the London 'slut walks' in 2011 to protest against sexual harassment.

 Please note, this series was originally broadcast in 2013 and all information was correct at the time of recording.
 However, you will need to update your class with the latest facts.
 For example, there are now more female MPs than in 2013.

 After watching this short film, you could ask your students to debate whether it is right to judge people by the way they look.

 You could provide students with a series of photographs of women over the last seventy years (including suffragettes, CND protestors, Women's Lib activists and suited businesswomen) and ask what we can deduce about these women.